MasaAsami/rs-system-llm-eval/README.md

-# DLJ-2: Debiased LLM-as-a-Judge for Logic Model Evaluation in Japanese Government Reviews
+# DLJ-2: Debiased LLM-as-a-Judge 2 stage framework

 This repository contains the code, data, and evaluation scripts for our study: